rchain/rchain/docs/rholang/rholangmatchingtut.md

     2       for( x <-  @for( t <- @Nil ){ y } ){ Nil } => { y!(Nil) }
     3 }

-will evaluate to the empty process due to not having matched, since `y` cannot match with `x!(Nil)`.
+will not match since `y` cannot match with `x!(Nil)`, and thus evaluate to the empty process.
 Finally,

     1 match for( x <- @z!(Nil)){ Nil } {
     2       for( x <- y){ Nil }  => { y!(Nil) }